 You may be wondering why a dish referring to Genoa is from Naples.
+After all, the two great Italian food cities are more than 400 miles apart.
 We wondered the same thing ourselves.

 Neapolitans’ love for great pizza is obvious but many in the wonderfully crazy Campanian city hide a secret love for a sauce that, over hundreds of years, has become as synonymous with the town as graffiti covered buildings and nearby Mount Vesuvius.

 It’s practically impossible to find a trattoria in Naples that doesn’t list Pasta Genovese on its menu among other Naples food favorites.
 But it’s not just at trattorias…

 We’ve enjoyed the meaty sauce at legendary Pizzeria Concettina ai Tre Santi.
 The pizzeria was so proud of its Genovese that it served extra sauce in a copper pot to go with our frittatina starter.
 In other words, Neapolitans are as serious about their Genovese sauce as Emilians are about their Ragu.